 It’s an affordable place to eat after a night of clubbing with your girlfriends.

-Get a tattoo that you won’t regret
+Get a tattoo you won’t regret

 Nothing says “Sisterhood forever” quite like a tattoo!
 Make sure you research the individual artist and their portfolio before taking the plunge.
 As always, prices are steeper if you’re getting it on The Strip.